oscar-system/Oscar.jl/experimental/FTheoryTools/docs/src/tate.md

 ``a_{10}``, ``a_{21}``, ``a_{32}``, ``a_{43}``, ``a_{65}`` and ``w``.
 In theory, one can consider these indeterminates as local coordinate of an auxiliary base space.
-Indeed, for our computer implementation the polynomial ring with these indeterminates serve as the coordinate ring of an auxiliary *toric* base space.
-Despite this auxiliary base space being toric, the predictions from such an analysis are not limited to the world of toric varieties.

-For constructions along these lines, we support the following constructor:
+Indeed, for our computer implementation the polynomial ring with these indeterminates serves as coordinate ring for the family of base spaces.
+We support the following constructor:
 ```@docs
-global_tate_model(auxiliary_base_ring::MPolyRing, auxiliary_base_grading::Matrix{Int64}, d::Int, ais::Vector{T}; toric_sample = true) where {T<:MPolyRingElem}
+global_tate_model(auxiliary_base_ring::MPolyRing, auxiliary_base_grading::Matrix{Int64}, d::Int, ais::Vector{T}) where {T<:MPolyRingElem}
 ```